 Here are five places on your LinkedIn profile where you can look like a competent professional instead of green rookie:

-- Photo – Do you still have a photo cropped from that fraternity social (the last time you were actually dressed up)?
+Do you still have a photo cropped from that fraternity social (the last time you were actually dressed up)?
 It might be time to get a new one.
 The trick here is not to look older than you are; the trick is to look polished and competent.
 Are you someone that an employer would want representing them?
 Look around your area for networking events that have a photographer giving free social media headshots, and while you’re there, do some networking.
+Here’s how to get a great photo on the cheap.

-- Headline – If it says “Student at XYZ University”, time to change it.
+If it says “Student at XYZ University”, time to change it.
 That doesn’t tell a potential employer anything about you.
 Your LinkedIn profile headline is just like a newspaper article headline it should create interest and excitement for the visitor.
 They should know right from the start what you are about.
 How about Professional in (your field or industry)?
+And if you want more ideas on how to craft your headline, check out this guide.

-- Summary – This is huge because this is where you can create the context for your visitors.
+This is huge because this is where you can create the context for your visitors.
 You can influence how potential employers see you.
 Imagine that someone is hiring for a job you’d love and would be great at; they are sitting across the table from you and they’ve just asked “Why should I pick you?
 What will you bring to the team?”.
 Use the summary to share that answer!
+You can see my No-Sweat Guide to the Summary for some other ideas.

-- Experience – You might not have a long list of experiences, but make sure that the work experience you have adequately shows what you can do.
+You might not have a long list of experiences, but make sure that the work experience you have adequately shows what you can do.
 But don’t make this a bullet-pointed resume section.
 Tell your reader about the learning opportunities you had in each position.
 What abilities did you develop at each role that you can transfer to your next position?
+Nobody wants to read a resume, here’s how to move past it.

-- Volunteer – More and more young people participate in volunteer activities – and even if you aren’t getting paid, it’s still experience.
+More and more young people participate in volunteer activities – and even if you aren’t getting paid, it’s still experience.
 Helping organize a fundraiser or leading a team on a community clean-up day are experiences that translate directly into the for-profit world.
 Use the volunteer section to not only show your involvement in areas that concern you, but also how you’ve refined your skill-sets.
+Create a fully-fleshed out story of yourself!

 (By the way, if all of this doesn’t help you, then your LinkedIn profile is providing you with another service – it’s showing you where you do have gap in your professional experience.
 Look for ways to fill that – internships, apprenticeships, maybe an entrepreneurial effort.)